iPhone 9 and new iPad Pro just appeared in iOS 14's code

 The leak also includes mentions of an upgraded version of Apple TV alongside a further mention of the Apple AirTag product that has been heavily rumored as a competitor to Tile trackers.

-It's expected the AirTag will be a device you can attach to your items to ensure you don't lose them, and when you do you'll be able to track down their exact location using similar software to Find My iPhone.
+It's expected the AirTag will be a device you can attach to your items to help ensure you don't lose them, and if you do lose them you'll be able to track down their exact location using similar software to Find My iPhone.

-Apple is heavily rumored to be hosting an event toward the end of March, but it's currently unclear if worries of the coronavirus will instead push the launch back.
+Apple is heavily rumored to be hosting an event toward the end of March, but it's currently unclear if worries about the coronavirus will push the launch back.
 We'll be sure to let you know as soon as we hear directly from Apple about an upcoming event.